5GCity/5GCity-OpenSourceMano/README.rst

 Supported Plugins
 ******************

-Supported VIMs are OpenStack, VMWare, AWS for now.MON can send/receive metrics and alarms from the following plugins in this release.
+Supported VIMs are OpenStack, VMWare, AWS for now.
+MON can send/receive metrics and alarms from the following plugins in this release.

  - Gnocchi, Aodh (OpenStack)
- - vrOps (VMWare)
+ - vROps (VMWare)
  - CloudWatch (AWS)

 Developers